Is the plastic used in Keurig K-Cups safe?

 Question: “We have started using your coffees in the little plastic cups for a special machine that someone ordered for our office.
 We compost 80% of our trash and cannot figure out what to do with the little cups after that are used?
 Is the plastic bio-degradable or compostable?
 If not, what is it - I can't recycle because it has no markings on the bottom identifying what it is.
 Also, if the foil lids had a small tab we could peel it off and dump the used grounds into our compostable containers.
 We have over 30 employees and this system seems to be not very environmentally friendly.
 As we are working towards zero waste, the little cups don't fit in with current trends.”

 Answer: the K cups are a mix of plastic, with a foil top and are neither recyclable nor compostable (unless you took the 9-11 grams out of every k cup and put it in the compost pile).
 According to SPI Guidelines, the plastic would be labeled a “7” – which is a catch-all category for newer plastics and combinations of plastics.
-Related pages that might be of interest to you…How many times can I use the same K-Cup?How can I descale my Keurig K-Cup brewer?
+Related pages that might be of interest to you…Can I recycle my Keurig K-Cups?How many times can I use the same K-Cup?How can I descale my Keurig K-Cup brewer?